 It was here, on Robben Island, where Nelson Mandela served 18 of his 27 years in prison.
 It was here he walked out of jail a free man.
 And it was here he made his first speech as South Africa’s president.

-My new friend insists I must make the pilgrimage to Robben Island, now a museum and UNESCO World Heritage Site, and I am happy to inform him that I already have my ticket.
+My new friend insists that amongst all of Cape Town’s many must do experiences, the pilgrimage to Robben Island, now a museum and UNESCO World Heritage Site, is a must, I am happy to inform him that I have already booked my ticket.
 The reason?
 Because his hero helped a little in changing my life too.
 As Nelson Mandela’s words of forgiveness, reconciliation and peace echoed across the world after his release in 1990, they made their way to a then chronically shy, anxious, angry and (for reasons I choose not to go into) somewhat broken 20-year old girl from the ‘burbs of Sydney.

 Though I was sheltered from the politics of South Africa and the oppression of apartheid, this humble, eloquent and inspirational figure who advocated democracy and human rights, also demonstrated how to live a life of dignity and hope over despair and hatred.
 And in doing so inspired me to give myself permission to forgive, move on, and live the life I was entitled to but seemed so out of reach.